 Please note that unlike other classes that end on a Friday, your 7-week course will end on a Sunday.
 It is an exact 7 weeks.

-We have found that in courses where a separate button is provided for discussion boards, some students ignore the Orientation Requirement because they think they have access all that is in the course via the discussions.
+We have found that in courses where a separate button is provided for various assessments, some students ignore the Orientation Requirement because they think they have access all that is in the course via those links.
 In these cases, students miss lectures and other assessments.
-Please place ALL content, including lectures, assignments, and discussion for a given week in the corresponding weekly folder.
-Because discussion board settings (such as points for grading) must be edited through the tool link, the discussion board button has been left on the course menu for convenience to the instructor but is hidden from students.
-Students should access discussion boards through the weekly folder.
+Please place ALL content, including lectures, assignments, and discussion for a given week in the corresponding weekly module.
+Students should access course materials and assessments through the weekly modules.

 Questions and Answers